madewithkoji/koji-docs/koji-faq.md

 2. There is no longer an approval process.
 Just publish your project and share it with everyone!

 Watch the video announcement [here](https://youtu.be/Vub9epveeO0).

+## What are stubs?
+Stubs can be used to save time when starting a project.
+For example if you are starting a project with the same bundler as another project, you can use the other projects `develop.json` to get started quickly.

+> ☝
+> the link to your project's stub can be found under **Settings** > **Repository**